 Send me an email to email@example.com

-Feel free to send me an email if everything else doesn’t help.
-Please add your Elixir and Phoenix versions and other useful information (e.g. database and operating system).
-If possible, create first a question on stackoverflow.com and send me an email with the link to that question.
-With that, I can answer it for you and others too.
+Feel free to send me an email if you can’t find the help you need.
+Please let me know your Elixir and Phoenix versions and other useful information (e.g. database and operating system).
+If possible, first create a question on stackoverflow.com and send me an email with the link to that question.
+With that, I can answer it for you and other users.

 I offer a one and two-day remote Phoenix beginners training.
 During the training, we’ll work via remote pair programing (Visual Studio with the Live Share extension).
-An excellent way to get up to speed.
-No previous knowledge needed.
-OK, you need to have basic programming and HTML knowledge.
+This is an excellent way to get up to speed.
+No previous Elixir knowledge is needed.
+You just need basic programming and HTML knowledge.
 Please send me an email to firstname.lastname@example.org for further information.

 Onsite training is possible too.
 But that depends on the local coronavirus travel restrictions.